AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant.md

 ![Smart Help panel](images/smart-help-panel.png)

-## Get started with AI Assistant
+## Get started with AI Assistant in Standard mode

-When you use the **AI Asistant** for the first-time, you are prompted to submit your consent before you use the Experience Manager Guides Generative AI features.
+When you use the **AI Asistant** in Standard mode for the first-time, you are prompted to submit your consent before you use the Experience Manager Guides Generative AI features.

 Perform the following steps to launch AI Assistant: